Railroad Esophageal Cancer Lawyer

 Railroad workers suffering from esophageal cancer or other illnesses caused by negligent exposure to hazardous substances on the job may be entitled to receive a variety of damages to cover both economic and non-economic losses.
 Economic losses are those which have a measurable cost, such as medical expenses.
 Non-economic losses are intangible harm which has not direct monetary equivalent, but which can have a tremendous impact on someone’s life, such as pain.

-A skilled railroad esophageal cancer lawyer could help those who worked in or around trains recover compensation for damages such as:
+A skilled railroad esophageal cancer lawyer could help those who worked in or around trains, and developed a malignant tumor, recover compensation for damages such as:

 - Lost wages due to time missed from work